 If you feel as though you have no energy and are too tired to keep up with your friends and family, you should visit our dental office to talk about sleep apnea.
 This may be what is causing your issues, and a simple non-invasive treatment may be just what you need to feel like yourself again.
-To schedule an appointment with our dental office, call (212) 548-3273.
+To schedule an appointment with our dental office, give us a call.
 We will be happy to discuss your treatment and then make a recommendation for how you should proceed.

 What is sleep apnea?

 Sleep apnea is a condition that makes it difficult for your body to receive the oxygen you need to properly function.
 Without enough oxygen, you will feel drained and sluggish, but since the condition manifests itself at night, most people have no idea that they have it.

 How does sleep apnea impact a person’s health?

 There are many health problems that can arise from untreated sleep apnea.
 They can include a stroke, high blood pressure, headaches, diabetes, depression, mood swings, heart failure, ADHD that becomes worse, and an overall lack of well being.